 About Us

-A place where you can get to know us and experience the love of Jesus Christ together with us.
+A place where you can get to know us and experience the love of Jesus Christ together.

 Welcome!
 We are so excited that you decided to visit us online today.
-As you browse through our website, you will see that we are a church that is committed to Christ.
+As you browse our website, you will see that we are a church committed to Christ.
 We hope that as you read through the information, you will find New Life Seventh-Day Adventist Church a welcoming place where you can get to know us and experience the love of Jesus Christ together with us.
 We invite you to join us at one of our church services where we passionately worship God and study His Living Word.
 Our prayer is that as you step into our church walls, you will feel the love of Jesus Christ.
-We look forward to meeting you!

 New Life offers many opportunities to live out your passionate commitment to Christ and His cause.
-Our prayer is that you and your family will find a ministry in which you can participate and be blessed.
-Feel free to browse through the pages listed below to gather more information about our ministries.
-If you are wondering where God might be calling you to serve, the Spiritual Gifts Analysis is a great starting point!
+We pray that you and your family will find a ministry in which you can participate and be blessed.
+Feel free to browse the pages below to gather more information about our ministries.
+If you are wondering where God might call you to serve, the Spiritual Gifts Analysis is a great starting point!

 Serve & Join A Ministry.